npm/rfcs/accepted/0000-npm-extension-manifest-repairs.md

 - Install strategies:
   - A missing dependency repaired by `transformManifest` installs under `install-strategy=hoisted`, `nested`, `shallow`, and `linked`.
+  - A dependency repaired by `transformManifest` remains visible to actual-tree commands under `install-strategy=linked`.
   - Peer dependency and `peerDependenciesMeta` changes from `transformManifest` are applied before linked-install peer-set identity is calculated.
   - The extension context does not expose the selected `install-strategy`.